Windows Server Update Services: Licensing

 WSUS is a feature of the Windows Server product and therefore requires a valid Windows Server license for the machine hosting the service.
-The fact that user workstations authenticate themselves on the WSUS service to retrieve their updates makes it necessary to acquire a fileserver client access license (CAL) for each workstation connecting to the WSUS service.
+The fact that user workstations authenticate themselves to the WSUS service to retrieve their updates makes it necessary to acquire a fileserver client access license (CAL) for each workstation connecting to the WSUS service.
 Fileserver CAL for WSUS is the same CAL as the one required for connecting to a Microsoft Active Directory, fileserver and printserver, and has to be acquired once for a device or a user.

 WSUS is often considered as a free product because fileserver CAL are already paid for in an enterprise network that has a Microsoft Active Directory and thus do not need to be acquired again.

 In a network using Samba Active Directory, it is not necessary to purchase CALs to connect to the domain controller or connect to a Samba file server.
 However, the use of a WSUS server will still require the purchase of client access licenses for all Windows workstations that will connect to the WSUS server.